-While three of the captains of the 2018 Indian Premier League were automatic choices, one was pretty much taken away from another team, two others were banned and subsequently replaced, and two complete outsiders were handed the reins.
+While three of the captains of the 2018 Indian Premier League were automatic choices, one was pretty much taken away from another team (only to be replaced along the way), two others were banned and subsequently replaced, and two complete outsiders were handed the reins.

 The interesting thing about the Indian Premier League auction is that the franchises can never be sure of picking up a certain player.
 Which is why, while most teams try and name their leaders first and go on to build the squads around him, on a few occasions that is not possible.

 For the 11th edition of the IPL, it has been a curious story.

 Mumbai Indians, Chennai Super Kings and Royal Challengers Bangalore had retained the men they wanted to lead – Rohit Sharma, Mahendra Singh Dhoni and Virat Kohli respectively.

 As did Rajasthan Royals and Sunrisers Hyderabad, who had Steve Smith and David Warner down as their captains, but the two have since been banned in the aftermath of the ball-tampering controversy in South Africa.